xuniversox/Wander-Codex/README.md

 # Wander-Codex

-#### a codex addon for the player confused throughout World of Warcraft experiences.
+#### a encyclopedia addon for the player confused throughout World of Warcraft experiences.